GeekAtTeam/GetColor/PRIVACY.md

 ## Permissions

 The extension requests the following permissions:
-- `activeTab`: To access the current tab for color picking
 - `storage`: To save color history and settings locally
-- `notifications`: To show success/error messages

 ## Data Usage